-Meghan Markle & Husband Harry Shock Followers With Surprise Move To California
+Meghan Markle & Husband Harry Have Reportedly Made A Surprise Move To California

-Meghan Markle and her husband, former senior royal Harry, have shocked their followers with a surprise move to California.
+Meghan Markle and her husband, former senior royal Harry, may have shocked followers with a purported surprise move to California.
 The couple reportedly fled their home on Vancouver Island, Canada, before the border between Canada and the United States closed on March 21 due to the coronavirus pandemic.
 The couple has reportedly set up a home in Los Angeles, where Meghan originally hails from.

 “Because of the current circumstances, it made sense for the couple to relocate at an earlier date before travel restrictions, which could remain in operation for a significant amount of time, were put in place by the government,” said ABC News Royal Contributor Omid Scobie of the sudden move.